-As required by section 31(1)(b) of the Public Finance and Audit Act 1987 and section 41(2) of the Land Agents Act 1994 and section 43(2) of the Conveyancers Act 1994, I have audited the financial report of the Agents Indemnity Fund for the financial year ended 30 June 2021.
+As required by section 31(1)(b) of the Public Finance and Audit Act 1987, I have audited the financial report of the Agents Indemnity Fund for the financial year ended 30 June 2023.

 My objectives are to obtain reasonable assurance about whether the financial report as a whole is free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes my opinion.
-Reasonable assurance is a high level of assurance but is not a guarantee that an audit conducted in accordance with Australian Auditing Standards will always detect a material misstatement when it exists.
+Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with Australian Auditing Standards will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of this financial report.